Who we are

 We are 2 hours drive from Glasgow, Edinburgh and Newcastle, 3 hours from Manchester, 4-5 from Birmingham and Sheffield and a whopping 10 hours if you are coming all the way from Cornwall.!
 If calling in on your way north (or south) it's only about 1½ hours extra driving time in total to get to and from CD from the M6-M74 motorway corridor.

-Our full legal business postal address is John Biggar T/A Andes, 37a St. Andrew Street, Castle Douglas, DG7 1EN, Scotland.
+Our full legal business postal address is John Biggar, ANDES, 37a St. Andrew Street, Castle Douglas, DG7 1EN, Scotland.
 Full phone and email contact details are here